ElenaVillano/workflow4python/README.md

 ### Repo structure:

-Look for the lessons at the docs folder.
+Look for the lessons in the docs folder.

 ### Vagrant machine

-If you don't want to mess up with your setup, you can try all of this on a virtual machine:
+If you don't want to mess up your setup, you can try all of this on a virtual machine:

 ```
 vagrant init generic/ubuntu2204